SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning

-where $\texttt{mask}={\texttt{bool}}(\texttt{SpAdd}(\texttt{SpG}[u,:],\texttt{SpG}[v,:]))$.
-As illustrated in Fig.~\ref{fig:sp_join}, \texttt{SpJoin} consists of three steps: \begin{enumerate}[leftmargin=*] \item The operator leverages sparse arithmetic operations of SciPy \cite{2020SciPy-NMeth}, with \texttt{SpAdd} performing $X \oplus Y$ to element-wise add the non-zero elements in $X$ and $Y$, and the {\texttt{bool}} operator converting \texttt{SpG} objects to binaries, which contain the node indices in the union set $\mathcal{S}_Q$ and are stored in \texttt{mask}. \item The {\texttt{SpAdd}} and reduction {`-1'} are then applied to $\texttt{mask}$ and each $\texttt{SpG}[u,:],\,u\in Q$, which explicitly adds default missing values (all zeros) of structural features $\mathcal{Z}_{u,x}$ for all $x$ if $x\not\in \mathcal{S}_u$ while $x\in \mathcal{S}_v$, for some $v\in Q\backslash\{u\}$. \item When the secondary index $\texttt{SFptr}$ $D$ is used, the results of \texttt{SpJoin} are the concatenated pointers of $\texttt{SFptr}$, which can be used to obtain joined structural features $\mathcal{Z}_Q$ by indexing to gather their values from the array $D_{\text{SF}}$. \end{enumerate} Multithreading is adopted to exploit the single program multiple data pattern in these sparse operations.
-Since the processing time of each query linearly depends on $|\mathcal{S}_Q|$, we further propose to divide the queries of each training batch into groups with nearly balanced sums of $|\mathcal{S}_Q|$'s and have one thread process a group to overcome potential delays caused by uneven workloads.
+As illustrated in Fig.~\ref{fig:sp_join}, \texttt{SpJoin} consists of three steps: \begin{enumerate}[leftmargin=*] \item It utilizes sparse arithmetic operations from SciPy \cite{2020SciPy-NMeth}: \texttt{SpAdd} performs an element-wise addition ($X \oplus Y$) of the non-zero elements in $X$ and $Y$; the resulting values are converted to binary via the {\texttt{bool}} operator and saved in the \texttt{mask}, which corresponds to node indices of the union set $\mathcal{S}_Q$. \item {\texttt{SpAdd}} are applied between $\texttt{mask}$ and each $\texttt{SpG}[u,:],\,\forall u\in Q$ following by the reduction {`-1'}, which explicitly adds missing values (all zeros by default) to structural features $\mathcal{Z}_{u,x}$ for all $x$ if $x\not\in \mathcal{S}_u$ while $x\in \mathcal{S}_Q$. \item When the two-level indexing is enabled, the results of \texttt{SpJoin} are pointers saved in $\texttt{SFptr}$, which can be used to gather the values of structural features $\mathcal{Z}_Q$ from the array $D_{\text{SF}}$. \end{enumerate} Multithreading is employed to leverage the pattern of single program multiple data in arithmetic operations of \texttt{SpJoin}.
+Since the processing time of each query linearly depends on the size of $\mathcal{S}_Q$, we further divide queries of each training batch into groups with nearly balanced sums of $|\mathcal{S}_Q|$'s, and assign one thread per group to mitigate potential delays caused by uneven workloads.

-\textbf{Comparison with SUREL~\cite{yin2022algorithm}} Despite using the same concatenation to formulate query-level structural features as Eq.~\eqref{eq:concat}, SUREL's overall memory consumption is much higher than set-based \proj due to the presence of many duplicated nodes in walks.
-While the joining for both SUREL and \proj involves sparse operations and runs on the CPU, the memory saving of \proj significantly reduces the workload of data transfer from CPU to GPU.
-Moreover, \proj requires fewer operations on the GPU side to process transmitted $\mathcal{Z}_Q$'s.
-These advantages ultimately give \proj much better efficiency and scalability.
+\textbf{Comparison with SUREL~\cite{yin2022algorithm}} SUREL adopts a hash-based join operator to construct query-level structural features, but its overall computation and memory cost is much higher than \proj.
+This is due to the presence of numerous repeated nodes in walks, depicted in Fig. \ref{fig:subg_sampler} (b).
+The set-based input of \proj substantially reduces the workload of transferring data from CPU to GPU and also requires fewer per-query operations on GPU to process transmitted $\mathcal{Z}_Q$'s.
+As Table \ref{tab:store} shows, \proj reduces time complexity from $O(mM)$ to $O(K)$, where $K <mM$ is the average size of sampled node sets.
+These advantages ultimately enable \proj to achieve superior performance in terms of efficiency and scalability.